keif888/AndroidBotEngine/README.md

 ## Release Notes

+2022-09-16 - 0.5.4.104_beta release.
+LDPlayer version 4.0.83 tested and working
+Adds detection of non bot interaction with controlled device, which will then wait until 30 seconds has passed from last non bot interaction before resuming bot actions
+Adds right click menu options in editor
+Changes default for all actions to disabled on 1st run against a new device config file
+Add colour graphic image capture to editor and ability to find within bot
+Fix FindClickAndWait command to work correctly on a list of images
+Fix a number of usability issues in editor
 2022-08-10 - 0.5.4.66_beta released.
 Known issues with LDPlayer versions 4.0.76.1, 4.0.78, 4.0.79 and 4.0.81 due to ADB retrieval of FrameBuffer being unstable
 LDPlayer versions 4.0.76 and 4.0.83 tested and working